eboisgon/websummit15-hack/README.md

-# Small hack to use list of attendees and startups at WebSummit 2015
+# Small hack to use list of attendees and startups at Web Summit 2015

+Visit Mailjet Blog: [How to hack Web Summit](https://www.mailjet.com/blog/how-to-hack-web-summit/#) to learn more about the Mailjet team preparation for the Web Summit 2015

 This is short description of the process:

-## General pdescription of the process
+## General description of the process

 ###1.
-Download data from Websummit website
+Download data from Web Summit website

 2 sources :
 	- list of attendees: [https://websummit.net/attendees/featured-attendees](https://websummit.net/attendees/featured-attendees)  (behind there is a API : https://api.cilabs.net/v1/conferences/ws15/info/attendees?page=1).
 The content is really limited and would require lots of reconciliation of data to be sure of the data recovered (no URL, no twitter... just name of company and name of attendee)